Laf111/CEMU-Batch-Framework/README.md

 - **Playing with my games on a USB drive will not cripple performances?**

-    - When you have a full cache (transferable) for each games : NO. CEMU load all in RAM and so it will only lower opening/closing times.
+    - When you have a full cache (transferable) for each games : NO. CEMU load all in RAM and so it will only slightly upper  opening/closing times.

 - **CEMU is already portable, what about install CEMU on a USB drive directlty?**